flomesh-io/ztm/docs/Agent-API.md

 - Files
 - Apps

 A **Mesh** is the root resource of everything.
-It contains a configuration providing the required information for joining a mesh.
+It contains a configuration providing required information for joining a mesh.

 **Endpoints** are automatically registered to the mesh when an agent joins in, and discovered by agents on other endpoints in the same mesh.

-**Files** can be stored in the mesh (on multiple endpoints) and accessible from other endpoints, or locally (in the local database) for private access only.
+**Files** can be stored in the mesh (on multiple endpoints) and accessible from other endpoints, or stored locally (in the local database) for private access only.

-**Apps** are bundles of script files written in PipyJS.
+**Apps** are bundles of script files written in [PipyJS](https://github.com/flomesh-io/pipy).
 They can be installed locally or published to the mesh for remote installation on other endpoints.
-Some builtin apps, such as `tunnel`, `proxy` and `terminal`, are available without the need of an installation.
+Some builtin apps, including `tunnel`, `proxy` and `terminal`, are available for use without the need of an installation.

-In addtion, apps can provide extra resource types via the Agent API.
+In addtion to the above resource types, apps can provide extra resource types via the Agent API.
 For example, the `tunnel` app provides 2 types of resources:

 - Inbound
 - Outbound

 Both **Inbound** and **Outbound** resources are identified by `protocol/name`, where `protocol` can be either `'tcp'` or `'udp'`.
 You can create as many Inbound and Outbound resources on any endpoint.
-Any number of Inbound and Outbound resources with the same `protocol/name` are connected to each other and considered to be a **tunnel**.
+Multiple Inbound and Outbound resources with the same `protocol/name` are connected to each other to form a **tunnel**.

 ## Mesh